Conflux-Chain/conflux-doc/docs/install.md

     You can follow the detailed instructions at [Installing the Solidity Compiler](https://solidity.readthedocs.io/en/v0.5.7/installing-solidity.html#binary-packages).

+    Note that latest solidity compiler may be incompatible with Conflux and may cause the integration test to fail.
+If you encounter such problem, please install solidity compiler version 0.5.2.

 To run tests, you can build the source code first and follow the instructions at [Running Test](get_started.md#running-test).